-Instead of our Friday Night Welcome Concert, we’ve been asked to organise the Saturday programme in the Barn, so what better way to do this than to turn the Barn into a day-long folk club?
+Instead of our Friday Night Welcome Concert, for the 2020 Auckland Folk Festival, we’ve been asked to organise the Saturday programme in the Barn, so what better way to do this than to turn the Barn into a day-long folk club?

 With the help of some of our neighbouring acoustic music clubs, we have arranged a diverse programme for a day of traditional music and music ‘in the tradition’.

 We hope you enjoy the following (Work in progress – come back for the latest update):-

 - Rafters Folk Music Club featuring Blues & More (Linda & Alistair Robinson), Old Numbers (Graham McGregor, Jim Lawless & Jennifer Howarth).
 Great acoustics as well as great musicians in this long standing Auckland Folk Club.

 - Katikati Folk Club with Ashley Smith, Ann Bailey, Rex

 The Katikati Folk Club has been in existence over 25 years.
 Katikati has the dubious claim to fame of being the only planned Irish settlement in the world.
 The pioneer settlers who sailed there in 1875 and 1878 were mainly from Ulster in Northern Ireland with some Scots and English as well.
 The history of the town is celebrated in the murals painted around the town, by holding a mural and arts festival biennially, and a ‘Songs for the Murals’ competition.

 Members of the club will perform some of the songs which have been written and performed for this competition since 2011, and some Irish songs reflecting this heritage.